pyokagan/pycsdl2/docs/api/render.rst

    :param int alpha: The source alpha value multiplied into copy operations.
 It
                      must be within the range 0-255.

+.. function:: SDL_GetTextureAlphaMod(texture) -> int

+   Returns the additional alpha value multiplied into render copy operations.

+   :param texture: The texture to query.
+   :type texture: :class:`SDL_Texture`
+   :returns: The current alpha value.
+It is within the range 0-255.

 .. function:: SDL_DestroyTexture(texture)

    Destroys the specified texture, freeing its resources.